Stuxend/maltegoTransforms/README.md

 ### simple request to site

-This transform merely returns "hello world" as a phrase, it doesn't depend on the input entity at all:
+This transform use an entity with a ARGENTINIAN CUIT/CUIL, goes to the site "cuitonline" and then returns the name as a Person entity:

 ``` python
 from maltego import *